 How to Clean the Interior and Exterior Surfaces of a Range Hood

 Just as the filter needs regular cleaning, the interior surfaces must also be monitored for grease and grime.
-Since ideally a hood should be mounted just 24 to 30-inches above the stovetop burners, there is plenty of opportunity for food splashes.
+Since ideally a hood should be mounted just 24 to 30-inches above the stovetop burners, there are plenty of opportunities for food splashes.

 - Spray-on degreaser